It looks pretty cool doesn’t it? Similar in looks to the Garmin Forerunner 935. Perhaps that was intentional?

 - Firstbeat Analytics – VO2max, TE, TD, Recovery Time, the next sports recommendation, real-time sports guidance

-If it really does come below $200 with those specs then it looks like a great deal.
-I just can’t see it taking on the Garmin 935 in the real world of pro-tri – as the devil will be in the detail.
-The detail of the headline functions will probably hide gaps in the software.
-But as a tri-lite model it might take on the Garmin 735XT or Suunto Spartan Trainer WHR – even though it might not be technically as good as either of those two the price will still cause ripples.
-Let’s face it how many people do we know who are doing their first tri and want to buy a tri watch…$200 sounds good.
-Caveat Emptor.
+But But But as a tri-lite model it might take on the Garmin 735XT or Suunto Spartan Trainer WHR – even though it might not be technically as good as either of those two, the price will still cause ripples.
+Let’s face it; how many people do we know who are doing their first tri and want to buy a tri watch…$200 sounds good.
+Caveat Emptor. $500 for a Garmin 935 sounds like jumping in the pricey deep-end.